proycon/foliadocserve/README.rst

 The document server is a webservice that receives requests over HTTP.
 Requests interacting with a FoLiA document consist of statements in FoLiA Query Language (FQL).
+For some uses the Corpus Query Language (CQL) is also supported.
-Responses are FoLiA XML or parsed into JSON (may contain HTML excerpts too), as requested by the queries themselves.
+Responses are FoLiA XML or parsed into JSON (may contain HTML excerpts too), as requested in the FQL queries themselves.

 Features:

 * webservice
+* queries using FQL,  or alternatively CQL (limited)
+* multiple return formats (FoLiA XML, JSON, FLAT)
 * versioning control support using git
-* full support for corrections, alternatives
+* full support for corrections, alternatives!
 * support for concurrency

 Note that this webservice is *NOT* intended to be publicly exposed, but rather to be used as a back-end by another system.
 The document server does support